I can find out more to develop my knowledge and skills to support children and young people at risk of speech, language and communication needs

 Information about a variety of Makaton training options including online; face to face and inhouse workshops.
 This page also provides information about the different levels of training that Makaton offer.

-The British Stammering Association, now known as Stamma since 2019, is a national organisation for children and young people who stammer and their families.
-It also provides information, advice and support for professionals working with children and young people who stammer.
+The British Stammering Association, now known as Stamma since 2019, is a national organisation for children who stammer and their families.
+It also provides information, advice and support for professionals working with children who stammer.